psycopg/psycopg/docs/api/types.rst

     t = TypeInfo.fetch(conn, "mytype")
     t.register(conn)

-    for record in conn.execute("select mytypearray from mytable"):
+    for record in conn.execute("SELECT mytypearray FROM mytable"):
         # records will return lists of "mytype" as string

     class MyTypeLoader(Loader):